-Ben is a patent litigator with nearly 30 years of experience enforcing patent rights in the life sciences industry who focuses on Hatch Waxman Abbreviated New Drug Application (ANDA) litigation.
+Ben is a litigator with nearly 30 years of experience litigating patents in a range of technologies, including pharmaceutical compounds and formulations, telecommunication cables, treatment methods, genetically engineered seeds, medical devices, memory chips, light switches, imaging devices, and pet products.
 An accomplished trial lawyer, Ben has tried numerous high-profile cases on behalf of major pharmaceutical and technology companies.
 He was a U.S. patent examiner from 1986 to 1990.

 Ben is well-versed in U.S. Patent and Trademark Office proceedings and assists clients in post-grant and contested patent office proceedings.
 He also conducts intellectual property due diligence investigations in connection with acquisitions and licensing deals.
 Ben is deeply involved in his clients’ matters, ensuring that he understands all aspects of their businesses and cases so that he can identify, dissect and solve potential challenges facing his clients.

-According to Chambers USA 2014, Ben is a “favorite of high-profile branded drug companies.”
-Chambers USA 2018 describes Ben as “a very detail-oriented attorney.”
-He is an active member of the legal community and frequently speaks on topics involving intellectual property and litigation.
+According to Chambers USA 2018, Ben is “a very detail-oriented attorney.”
+Chambers USA 2014 describes Ben as a “favorite of high-profile branded drug companies.”
+Ben is an active member of the legal community and frequently speaks on topics involving intellectual property and litigation.

 Ben is fluent in Mandarin Chinese.